swiftlang/swift-evolution/proposals/nnnn-actor-initializers.md

 }
 ```

-The behavior of the program changes only in a positive way: a superflous synchronization is removed.
+The behavior of the program changes only in a positive way: a superfluous synchronization is removed.
 If the property's initializer requires global-actor isolation to evaluate, then the
 programmer will need to move that expression into the type's initializer: